 DCP 209 proposes new obligations for Distributors and Suppliers in relation to identifying and communicating with unregistered customers.
-The new obligations are captured in full in the legal text that accompanies this change report,and some of the new obligations are highlighted here at a high level.
+The new obligations are captured in full in the legal text that accompanies this change report and some of the new obligations are highlighted here at a high level.

 Distributors shall take steps to identify unregistered customers, investigate and try to resolve such identified cases;